jyotishp/jyotishp.github.io/_posts/2017-12-09-setting-up-balancer-for-content-delivery-using-nginx-haproxy.md

     timeout http-keep-alive 10s
     timeout check           10s
     maxconn                 3000
+{% endhighlight %}

+Now, let us define a frontend for all domains on `http` protocol.
+Our goal is to serve all the resources of the website through high uptime IP except the large, static files that are usually not important to be served through this IP.
+To achieve this, we can use regular expressions or use HAproxy's out of box features like `path_end` to detect these file URLs and then redirect the end user to CDN domain.
+{% highlight conf %}
 frontend http_frontend
     bind *:80
     mode http

+    # Detect static files and redirect them through CDN
     acl     datasets_url    path_end -i .zip .tar .xz .bz .gz .rar .bz2 .7z
     http-request redirect location https://cdn.example.com/static/%[req.hdr(host)]%[path] if datasets_url

     acl host_site1.example.com hdr(host) site1.example.com
     acl host_site2.example.com hdr(host) site2.example.com

     use_backend site1.example.com_http if host_site1.example.com
     use_backend site2.example.com_http if host_site2.example.com

     default_backend fallback_backend
+{% endhighlight %}

+Similarly, we can define the frontend for `https`.
+{% highlight conf %}
 frontend https_frontend
     bind *:443 ssl crt /etc/ssl/private/example.com.pem
     mode http